Need info about uni?

 Good question, my fine feathered friends!
 Information about and application materials for the Summer Program may be found on the program website.

-It might also be an idea to check out the brochure from last year; although some of the programs will change in 2016, it will give you a good idea of the application process and the subjects that will be on offer.
+It might also be an idea to check out our coverage from last year; although some of the programs will change in 2018, it will give you a good idea about the subjects that will be on offer.

 What are the subject prerequisites to study at Sydney Uni?